At least 2 dead in Idaho mall shooting, officer among several injured, police say - NewsBreak

 At least 2 dead in Idaho mall shooting, officer among several injured, police say

-BOISE, Idaho (NEXSTAR) — Police in Boise, Idaho, say two people have died and at least four people, including a police officer, have been injured in a shooting at a shopping mall.
-They say a person is in custody.
+BOISE, Idaho (AP) — A suspect is in custody after two people were killed and four injured — including a police officer — in a shooting at a shopping mall Monday in Boise, Idaho, police said.

 At a news conference, authorities said officers exchanged gunfire with the suspect.
-The majority of the mall had been cleared, but police were still looking for any additional victims at the Boise Towne Square shopping mall, which is located in Idaho’s largest city and is the city’s largest mall.
+The majority of the mall has been cleared, but police were still looking for any additional victims.

-“At this time we believe there was only a single shooter involved,” Boise Police Chief Ryan Lee said at the news conference.Anthropologists investigate Brian Laundrie death
+Police didn’t release any other information about the victims or the suspect, saying the investigation was ongoing.

 When the officers arrived, they spotted someone who matched the description of the suspect.